+Our rich-burn natural gas engines, which do not require the use of diesel fuel, allow our drilling rigs to run on 100% natural gas.
+Message from Our Chief Executive Officer About This Report Environmental Air Quality, Greenhouse Gas Emissions Reduction and Energy Efficiency Environmental Management Water and Ecological Impacts Waste and Chemicals Management Social Health, Safety and Incident Risk Management Diversity and Inclusion Talent Recruitment, Retention and Development Human Rights Community and Stakeholder Engagement Governance Governance and Oversight Climate-Related Risks and Opportunities Risk Management Ethics Reporting Frameworks Indices Sustainability Accounting Standards Board (SASB) Index Task Force on Climate-Related Financial Disclosures (TCFD) Index Disclaimer ECOCELLTM OPTIMIZING EFFICIENCY AND REDUCING THE CARBON FOOTPRINT
-ECOCELLTM ENERGY STORAGE SYSTEM

-Our contract drilling business is expanding the use of lithium battery technology in our rig fleet through our proprietary EcoCellTM technology.
+ECOCELLTM ENERGY STORAGE SYSTEM Our contract drilling business is expanding the use of lithium battery technology in our rig fleet through our proprietary EcoCellTM technology.
 EcoCellTM is an energy management system for drilling rigs that uses lithium batteries to store and dispense energy for use in drilling operations.
 This system stores energy in lithium batteries at times when demand from operations is lower than the rig's generator capacity and provides supplemental power back to the rig when demand exceeds the rig's generator capacity.
 This functionality allows us to maintain a steady and optimized load on the rig's generators, keeping these generators running in the most efficient range where they produce the lowest emissions levels and best fuel economy.

-EcoCellTM is currently deployed at one of our drilling rigs, we have another EcoCellTM unit that we expect will be deployed in the middle of this year, and based on customer feedback, we have ordered batteries to build additional units in 2021.

-GENASSISTTM LOAD-DEPENDENT STARTING AND STOPPING

-Our contract drilling business has recently developed rig control systems with Load-Dependent Starting and Stopping, which we refer to as GenAssistTM.
-GenAssistTM allows for automatic shut-down of engines when they have been running at low load levels for extended periods of time, and automatic start-up of additional engines when the power capacity levels of engines that are currently operating are exceeded.
-This feature reduces the amount of time that our engines run at inefficient power levels, thus reducing unnecessary emissions.
-GenAssistTM has been deployed on several of our drilling rigs, and we expect to increase deployment based on customer feedback.

-UTILITY ELECTRIC POWER FOR DRILLING RIGS

-Through our Current Power business, we provide in-house electrical engineering, control system automation and installation services to connect drilling rigs to utility electrical lines.
+EcoCellTM has demonstrated the ability to reduce rig fuel consumption by more than 20%, thereby reducing both fuel costs and emissions.
+EcoCellTM is currently deployed at 6 of our drilling rigs, (an increase of 5 from 2020), and we plan to continue adding EcoCellTM units to our fleet in the coming years.
+UTILITY ELECTRIC OR HIGH-LINE POWER FOR DRILLING RIGS Through our Current Power business, we provide inhouse electrical engineering, control system automation and installation services to connect drilling rigs to utility electrical lines.
 This capability enables our customers to use utility power, instead of natural gas or diesel fuel, to power their drilling operations.
 Using utility power is an optimal power solution on our drilling rigs as it minimizes emission impacts at the wellsite.
-We have recently used this technology to connect rigs to utility power in the Permian and Mid-Con basins.

-AUTOMATION AND REMOTE OPERATION SYSTEMS
+We have recently used this technology to connect rigs to utility power in the Permian and Mid-Con basins and expect the use of utility power to continue to increase due to customer demand Message from Our Chief Executive Officer About This Report Environmental Air Quality, Greenhouse Gas Emissions Reduction and Energy Efficiency Environmental Management Water and Ecological Impacts Waste and Chemicals Management Social Health, Safety and Incident Risk Management Diversity and Inclusion Talent Recruitment, Retention and Development Human Rights Community and Stakeholder Engagement Governance Governance and Oversight Climate-Related Risks and Opportunities Risk Management Ethics Reporting Frameworks Indices Sustainability Accounting Standards Board (SASB) Index Task Force on Climate-Related Financial Disclosures (TCFD) Index Disclaimer AUTOMATION AND REMOTE OPERATION SYSTEMS